 The Company uses accounting software "SAP Business One" and the specific actuarial software "Sophas" for calculation of IP and a tool for Solvency II calculations and reporting, provided by the company "Tools4F".
 Software is carried at cost less accumulated depreciation (using straight line method).
-Each asset has its own depreciation schedule from 2 years to 4 years with following exceptions - Internally developed Administration system Apollon (10 years depreciation schedule ending 2031), accounting SW SAP Business One (10 years depreciation schedule ending in 2023) and Solvency II calculation and reporting tool (5 years schedule ending in 2021).
+Each asset has its own depreciation schedule from 2 years to 4 years with two exceptions - accounting SW SAP Business One (10 years depreciation schedule ending in 2023) and Solvency II calculation and reporting tool (5 years schedule ending in 2021).

 Subsidiary of Novis - Novis Tech, a. s., the owner of Insurance Administration system Apollon, is responsible for operation and development of its functions.
 The Company has migrated its Insurance Portfolio to Apollon in June 2019 and is utilizing full scale of its services since.
-In 2020 Subsidiary activated total of EUR 2 659 thousand of internal development as major parts of Insurance Administration system have been finalized and put in use by the Company.